Imagen de portada del programa Industry Insights - The EFM Podcast

 Acerca de Industry Insights - The EFM Podcast

 Industry Insights - The EFM Podcast is about and for the entertainment industry.
 The podcast features long episodes as a year-round series, with short episodes to be aired only during the five-day virtual event of the EFM 2021.
 As the first international film market of the year, the European Film Market is where the film industry starts its business of the year.
 Industry Insights - The EFM Podcast will put the spotlight on highly topical and trendsetting industry issues, thereby creating a compass for the forthcoming film year.
 The podcast will feature in-depth analyses of the film industry’s contemporary challenges and strategies in order to tap into the most dynamic debates.
 Together with our partner Goethe-Institut, Industry Insights - The EFM Podcast will be covering the most pressing strategic industry topics such as digitizing the business and diversity & inclusion as well as social, environmental and economic sustainability and the power of community building.
-Industry Insights - The EFM Podcast is one of the Berlinale podcasts and is provided in cooperation with Goethe-Institut.
+Industry Insights - The EFM Podcast is co-funded by Creative Europe MEDIA.

 Todos los episodios